 The Port Townsend Marine Science inquiry activities focus on hands-on learning about the wonders of the Salish Sea ecosystem.

 During this inquiry lab, students become scientists working together to collect a sample from the Marine Science Center’s dock and then use microscopes to discover, identify and draw the life teaming in a drop of water.
 Much of what they will discover in the sample is plankton, which is the basis of the marine food web in Puget Sound.
 Discussions touch on the role of plankton in the marine food web, plankton adaptation, distribution of plankton world-wide, and/or the chemistry of plankton growth in the Puget Sound.

 Marine invertebrates make up some of the most interesting and colorful members of Puget Sound’s marine life.
 Students will explore touch-tanks filled with local invertebrates, observing the strategies these organisms use for feeding, movement and protection.
 From their observations, students define the basic characteristics of four major invertebrate groups.
 Finally, they choose an animal and create a detailed scientific drawing.

 Science in the Field

-During one full day outdoors, students experience three different aquatic environments – a freshwater pond, brackish lagoon and the open ocean.
+During one full day outdoors, students explore three different aquatic environments – a freshwater pond, brackish lagoon and the shore of the open ocean.
 Through observation of plants and animals, water quality measurements and group discussion, students learn to recognize the characteristics of each habitat.
-In the process, they also develop a deeper awareness of the importance of wild, undisturbed habitats, and how people can best protect those habitats.
+In the process, they also develop a deeper awareness of the importance of wild, undisturbed habitats, and the best ways to live in harmony with nature.

 Other class content will integrate current issues, sustainability and scientific research of the Salish Sea.